phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 327955
+#Total Number of Tweets: 1002104
-#Number of Clinton Tweets: 275600
+#Number of Trump Tweets: 328299
-#Number of Sanders Tweets: 153282
+#Number of Clinton Tweets: 275845
-#Number of Rubio Tweets: 124592
+#Number of Sanders Tweets: 153387
-#Number of Carson Tweets: 62923
+#Number of Rubio Tweets: 124719
-#Number of Bush Tweets: 56739
+#Number of Carson Tweets: 63042
-#Total Number of Tweets:
+#Number of Bush Tweets: 56813
 ---
 ---